-Below, we take a look at five popular industries for independents.
-But if your services don’t fall neatly into one of these categories, don’t worry.
+As the demand for independent consultants surges, there are seven industries that are showing particularly high growth.
+If you’re considering going independent, and need to assess if your skills are in demand, consier these growing industries.
+However, if your services don’t fall neatly into one of these categories—don’t worry.
 A unique skill or service offering, a strong network of contacts, and the ability to market yourself as an expert in your field are the stepping stones to a successful independent consulting career in whatever field you choose.

-As today’s project-based economy continues to grow, more companies are looking to outsource information technology projects.
+As today’s project-based economy continues to grow and as more organizations embrace remote work, many companies are looking to outsource information technology projects.
 As a result, technology consulting has become a high-demand industry.
 IT consultants often specialize in a specific area such as electronics, computer science, or management information systems.

 As more industries begin to make use of technologically advanced solutions, IT consultants will become even more important.
 Whether it’s developing a new type of customer database or programming a new website, this type of technical expertise will continue to be a valuable asset to potential clients.